+In addition to the UE capability indicated by asynchronous, this field defines for which mapping of serving cells to cell groups (i.e. MCG or SCG) the UE supports asynchronous DC.

 4.3.5.10 modifiedMPR-Behavior-r10

-This field defines whether the UE supports modified MPR/A-MPR behaviours as specified in TS 36.101 [6].
+This field defines whether the UE supports modified MPR/A-MPR behaviours as specified in 3GPP TS 36.101 [6].